bejranonda/Code-of-the-Sea--performance-control-panel/README.md

 - **Radio**: Connects to broader electromagnetic spectrum
 - **Wind**: Controlled airflow creates breathing patterns, responds to heat and light
 - **Environmental Sensing**: Temperature and light monitoring, reacting to gallery space
-- **Solar Energy**: Self-sustaining power from 6×2W solar panels, embodying ecological autonomy
+- **Solar Energy**: Self-sustaining power from 6×2W solar panels, embodying ecological autonomy [*solar panels provide partial energy for the system*]

 Together, these create a **robotic, enigmatic form**—a technological organism that protects, responds, and evolves with ecological sustainability, powered by renewable energy like natural organisms drawing sustenance from the sun.

 ### ⚙️ How It Works

-Think of this system as a **living organism** where each part works independently but contributes to the whole:
+> "Think of this system as a **living organism** where each part works independently but contributes to the whole"

 #### **🧠 The Brain: Web Control Panel**
 - You interact with a simple web interface on your phone or computer—adjusting lights, changing music, tuning the radio.
 Your command travels instantly to the Raspberry Pi's brain.